 Have your kids make some Lydia Bible crafts to go with your lesson.
-The story is found in Acts 16:11-15.

 Paul goes to the place of prayer where he meets Lydia.
 She was a seller of purple cloth.

-She then asked Paul and his friends to stay with her.
+After she was baptized she asked Paul and his friends to stay with her.

 It doesn't say if she wore purple clothes or not, but here is a craft that will remind you of what she sold.